Curbside Yard Waste Collection has Ended

 Step one for yard waste collection - yard waste is pulled or pushed from the terrace.

 Step two - yard waste is pushed into a collection vehicle.
-There's still one more step to go after this.

-The third and final collection step - a street sweeper collects the debris left behind in the road.
+Step three: a street sweeper collects the debris left behind in the road.